stormshield/python-SNS-API/README.md

 A Python client for the Stormshield Network Security appliance SSL API.

-Note: this module requires python2.7 or python3.3
+Note: this module requires python3.7

 ## API usage